PLOT

 Specifies the default data set to be used when evaluating the expression(s) being plotted.

 Causes the graphic image produced to be captured as an animation frame and written to the movie file specified by SET MOVIE.
-In general the FRAME command is more flexible and we recommend its use rather than this qualifier.
+In general the FRAME command is more flexible and we recommend its use rather than this qualifier. (note that HDF movies are discontinued with Ferret V6.6).

 Simple syntax for line plots.
 For line plots it is possible with these qualifiers to control line thickness and color with commands such as